serbulent/HOPER/Reproduction/ppi_representations/readme.md

 We used undirected graph as protein-protein interaction data.

 ## Data Format
-# Edge List
+### Edge List
-Read and write NetworkX graphs as edge lists.
+-Read and write NetworkX graphs as edge lists.
-With the edgelist format simple edge data can be stored *Example
+-With the edgelist format simple edge data can be stored *Example
-Node pairs with no data:
+Node pairs
 1 2